Timinator2000/PySkillz-Contributor-Manual/markdowns/02 - customizing an exercise/04 - restricting loc.md

 ```

-Print the following text using 2 lines of code or less.
+Print the following text using only 1 line of code.

 ```text
 Hello, World!